 - 'Alopeke (Hawaiian for "fox") is a fast low-noise dual-channel and dual-plate-scale imager based on the Differential Speckle Survey Instrument.
 This is permanently mounted on the calibration port at Gemini North.
 The Gemini contact scientist for 'Alopeke is Andrew Stephens, and questions may also be directed to gemini-vip (at) gemini.edu.

 - POLISH2 is a high-precision polarimeter aimed at exoplanet reflection polarimetry.
-POLISH2 is available for 2020B.
+POLISH2 was available for 2020B and 2021A.
 Questions about POLISH2 observing should be directed to Sloane Wiktorowicz (sloane.j.wiktorowicz (at) aero.org)

 - HIPPI-2 is a high-precision polarimeter designed to capture the polarization signatures of exoplanets.
 HIPPI-2 is not available yet.

 - MAROON-X is a fiber-fed, red-optical, high-precision radial-velocity spectrograph expected to have the capability to detect Earth-size planets in the habitable zones of mid- to late-M dwarfs using the radial velocity method.
-MAROON-X has been delivered to Gemini and is undergoing commissioning.
-The Gemini contact scientist for MAROON-X will be Siyi Xu, and the PI is Jacob Bean.
+MAROON-X has been delivered to Gemini North and used since 2020B.
+The Gemini contact scientist for MAROON-X is Siyi Xu, and the PI is Jacob Bean.
 Questions may also be directed to gemini-vip (at) gemini.edu

 - Zorro (Spanish for "fox") is a fast low-noise dual-channel and dual-plate-scale imager based on the Differential Speckle Survey Instrument (DSSI).
 It is permanently mounted on the calibration port at Gemini South.
 The Gemini contact scientist for Zorro is Ricardo Salinas, and questions may also be directed to gemini-vip (at) gemini.edu.